10 day group trip from £6598

 Sri Lanka boasts a rich culture, with its many Buddhist temples and World Heritage sites.
 The enticing markets are a must-see, filled with friendly chatter and the aroma of spices you never knew existed.
 Out Of Office can take you beyond this, however, to appreciate the abundance of wildlife you can find further afield.

 Immerse yourself in Sri Lankan life.
 Exploring the open air bazaars and markets, visiting temples and playing with elephants, this itinerary has it all.
-You’ll see the stunningarchaeologicall sites in Anuradhapura and experience an elephant back safari.
-You’ll have a...
+You’ll see the stunning archaeological sites in Anuradhapura and experience an elephant back safari.
+You’ll have...